Sharing is caring!

 - Stay in one of these great Kid-friendly hotels in Pigeon Forge

-Visit our complete guide to things to do in the Smoky Mountains for even more family spring time fun.
+Visit our complete guide to things to do in the Smoky Mountains for even more family springtime fun.

 New Orleans, Louisiana

-If you’re looking to switch things up this year, we highly suggest taking a weekend trip to New Orleans!
-There are tons of things to see and do as a family in New Orleans.
+If you want to switch things up this year, we highly suggest a weekend trip to New Orleans!
+There are many things to see and do as a family in New Orleans.

-New Orleans streetcars are the best way to get around to all the main attractions and a super unique experience.
-Take the streetcar to Mardi Gras World, where you can learn all about the history and planning.
+New Orleans streetcars are the best way to get to all the main attractions and are a unique experience.
+Take the streetcar to Mardi Gras World, where you can learn about the annual event's history and planning.

-April is a great time to visit the undisputed theme-park-capital of the world, Orlando Florida; it’s not crazy hot and if the weather takes a rainy turn for the worse there are loads of indoor activities to keep you and the kids happy.
+April is a great time to visit the undisputed theme park capital of the world, Orlando, Florida; it’s not crazy hot, and if the weather takes a rainy turn for the worse, there are loads of indoor activities to keep you and the kids happy.

 Getting there is easy via a shuttle bus from your hotel or your rental car if you’re on a US road trip.
-Orlando’s first proper theme-park was established in 1949, a 110-acre alligator (and wildlife) preserve, better known these days as Gatorland, which arguably set a precedent for the more educationally themed parks that followed; Seaworld being the most famous amalgam of nature and entertainment, but also more scientific attractions such as the world-famous Kennedy Space Center and the Orlando Science Center.
+Orlando’s first proper theme park was established in 1949, a 110-acre alligator (and wildlife) preserve, better known these days as Gatorland, which arguably set a precedent for the more educationally themed parks that followed; Seaworld being the most famous amalgam of nature and entertainment, but also more scientific attractions such as the world-famous Kennedy Space Center and the Orlando Science Center.

 Some theme parks feature a mixture of white-knuckle rides that incorporate science and nature.
 Wonderworks is a prime example of the former, and Aquatica is a perfect example of the latter.